sortizu/AITrainer.github.io/README.md

 - Bootstrap
 - Email JS

-You can see the page here [here](https://sortizu.github.io/AITrainer.github.io/)
+The website was desployed using Github Pages, if you are interested you can see it here: [FitnessMind](https://sortizu.github.io/AITrainer.github.io/)